-In 2025, Guyanese actors and a Guyanese production team will be joined by an international crew to film MILK POWDER, CRIME AND COCONUTS – the first episode of the Granny JJ Adventures TV series.
+Guyanese actors and a Guyanese production team will be joined by an international crew to film MILK POWDER, CRIME AND COCONUTS – the first episode of The Granny JJ Adventures TV series.

-We’ve put over a year’s work into making this one-of-a-kind Creole show ready to go.
+We’ve put years of work into making this one-of-a-kind Creole show ready to go.
 Why are we doing this?
 What will we be doing in Guyana?
 We’ll tell you below and if you’re not familiar with the book series – read on.

 Of course, a lot of people are vexed she ‘s turned detective.
 Why can’t she mind she bidness?
 Friends, family, even the police want her to just go back to her quiet life and stop being so fast.